cocos/cocos-docs/en/scripting/reference-class.md

     private _width = 0;
     ```

-- Properties that have a `get` method defined need to have property defined if they need to be displayed by the editor, otherwise they won't be rendered.
+> 2. Properties that have a `get` method defined need to have `property` defined if they need to be displayed by the editor, otherwise they won't be rendered.

     For example, the width property will not be rendered on the editor if the `@property` is removed, and the `_width` property will be serialized: